History of nursing in the United States: Postwar transformation

 The hospital system fought back, and secured an exemption from the National Labor Relations Act that made unionization very difficult.
 They National Organization of Hospital Schools of Nursing launched a last-ditch fight to stop the movement of all nursing education into universities.

 Private duty nursing rapidly declined after the Great Depression of 1929-39 lowered family incomes.
 Hospitals increasingly handled the round-the-clock care of sick people for they had the staff, the expertise and the equipment to treat them.
-Furthermore, hospitals were more efficient and cheaper than private duty nurses who cared for only one patient at a time.
+Furthermore, hospitals were more efficient and cheaper than private duty nurses who cared for one patient at a time.
 Nursing students spent their time mostly studying.
-To replace their work hospitals hired graduate nurses who had finished their training and wanted permanent careers, as well as lower-paid aides, attendants and practical nurses who handled many chores.
-In 1946 the nation's hospitals employed 178,000 nursing auxiliaries; six years later they employed 297,000.
+To replace their work, hospitals hired graduate nurses who had finished their training and wanted permanent careers, as well as lower-paid aides, attendants and practical nurses who handled many chores.
+In 1946, the nation's hospitals employed 178,000 nursing auxiliaries; six years later they employed 297,000.
 The new staff allowed the proportion of hospital patient care provided by RNs to fall from 75% to 30%.